Summary: I am Leverhulme Early Career Fellow in the School of Modern Languages & the Centre for World Literatures.

 (2017) Contraindre le chaos à devenir forme: le motif de la descente aux enfers dans Et les chiens se taisaient dAimé Césaire, https://doi.org/10.3828/AJFS.2017.14

 (2014) Le corps créole, fonction de la Relation dans Drums and Colours de Derek Walcott. Études anglaises, 67.2

 (2010) Daniel Boukman: un regard caribéen sur le théâtre.
 Nouvelles Études Francophones, 25.1

 FORTHCOMING PEER-REVIEWED ARTICLES

-Moving images & mutual catalysts: Theatricality in Wilson Harriss Carnival.
+Theatricality in the work of Wilson Harris: A Deleuzian reading of Carnival.
 The Journal of Commonwealth Literature (forthcoming)